Twenty20DD/Mailer/README.md

 http://yourdomain.com/mailer/webhook
 ```

-This should already be injected into your web routes files from the package.
+`mailer/webhook` will be injected into your `web.php` routes from the installer.

 ### Usage